hlascelles/samudra/pages/projects.md

   dates: Dec 2020 - Jan 2021
   text: Green Worms introduce waste collection services in small coastal towns in India.
 I was helping them with developing external communications strategy.
 My goals were to improve their engagement with stakeholders and to assist with initiating collaborations with organisations outside India.
 ---

+Most of our current projects are confidential, due to restrictions outside of our control.

+We spent most of 2021 working with different types of stakeholders (city governments, waste management companies, startups and NGOs) to understand the waste management landscape from their different perspectives.
+Since then these types of projects form a minor part of what we do.

 {% include _widget_grid_layout.html widgets=page.widgets articles_per_row=3 %}